 The sixth – and last – link in the chain of infection is the new host.
 The body’s immunity system fights off infections, but at-risk groups with immune deficiencies are often called “the susceptible host”.
 Receiving annual flu shots and strengthening the body’s immune system is an important part of battling germs.

 Many things can help break the chain of infection.
 Cleaning hands regularly has a major effect on infection prevention.
-Soapy’s ECO micro-station ensures a thorough wash cycle every time, as well as conserving valuable resources such as soap, electricity, and water.
+Here at Soapy, we believe smart handwashing machines are the future of infection prevention.
+Soapy’s CleanMachine ensures a thorough wash cycle every time, as well as conserving valuable resources such as soap, electricity, and water.

-The ECO micro-station highlights problem areas on the skin while timing the exact time needed to wash hands.
-The smart machine also dispenses the correct amount of soap and water that needs to be used.
-The ECO micro-station is easy to install and use, helping businesses around the world keep track of important hand hygiene data with its facial recognition feature.
-If you want to learn more about the ECO micro-station, you can contact us here.
+The CleanMachine highlights problem areas on the skin while timing the exact time needed to wash hands.
+The smart handwashing machine also dispenses the correct amount of soap and water that needs to be used.
+The ECleanMachine is easy to install and use, helping businesses around the world keep track of important hand hygiene data with its facial recognition feature.
+If you want to learn more about the CleanMachine, you can contact us here.